BolatovAlau/Asp.Net-Angular-Crud-with-Image/README.md

 Hi guys.
 This project in fact was a task of interviewer.
 Employer told me to do CRUD application (Create, Read, Update and Delete).
 The application also should has a filter, a grouping and an imageUploading functionality.
-The code is not perfect but works.

 ### Installing

-If you found a bag or something just like this, write in issues, we will try to solve the problem.
 The data is stored in .mdf database file, so you have to create database1.mdf file.
 Here's a t-sql code for creating table